 One must remember that in the 19th century, the Palestinian population was about 5% Jewish, 10% Christian and 85% Muslim.
 From the 19th century, the Jewish property in Palestinian land grew from 1 to 3% and it got to 7% in 1948.
 In the 20th century, the British State owned almost half of the territory, and the Palestinians retained the other half.
 But after 1948 war, the new State of Israel conquered by the arms the 78% of Palestine and expelled more than 700,000 natives.
 In 1962, and according to the laws created with this aim, the Zionist state already controlled around 90 or 95% of the land inside its first borders.
-The Palestinians kept a 5% of these lands.
-In 1967, Israel invaded Gaza and the West Bank and conquered the 100% of Palestine.
+The Palestinians kept a 5% of Palestine.
 Half a million of new settlers established in the new occupied lands.